abhi93shekJha/django_instagram_clone/django_notes/login_notes.md

 from rest_framework.permissions import IsAuthenticated

 @api_view(['GET'])
-@authentication_classes([JWTAuthentication])   # enables authentication of the user, fills the request.user variable (Anonymous if token not send, otherwise username associated with the user)
+@authentication_classes([JWTAuthentication])   # enables authentication of the user, fills the request.user variable (Anonymous_user if token not send, otherwise username associated with the user)
 @permission_classes([IsAuthenticated])    # makes it mandatory for an api to send token in header

 def get_all_users(request):